catchamonkey/phighcharts/README.md

     $lineChart->render();
 ?>
 ```

-for rendering the labels as datetime format, provide instance of the format
+for rendering the labels as datetime format, provide an instance of the format
 class.
-Note: Phighchart library uses the Linear format by default
+Note: PhighChart uses the Linear format by default

 ```php
 <?php